Reversing Antidepressant Weight Gain

 Posted Jul 26, 2010

 There is still no explanation of how the drugs interfere with appetite and weight regulation.
-Some animal studies focusing on drugs like Zyprexa that cause substantial weight gain suggest that the drug interferes with other brain chemicals such as histamine or a sub-group of serotonin-containing cells, thereby promoting hunger.
-But so far no one understands how drugs like Zoloft, Paxil, Lexapro or Prozac are able to limit or prevent control over food intake.
+Some animal studies suggest that the drugs may interfere with other brain chemicals such as histamine or a sub-group of serotonin-containing cells, thereby promoting hunger.
+But so far no one understands how the drugs are able to limit or prevent control over food intake.

 Since then, as now, no one really knew how to deal with this type of weight gain we decided to try an approach that had worked with typical obese clients.
 We knew from our research and previous clinical experience that increasing serotonin synthesis increased satiety.
 The SSRIs that theoretically should have activated this serotoninergic function was doing just the opposite, i.e. causing the patients to feel a chronic need to eat.